BorisMalts/Vortex-Glass/README.md

 ║                                                          ║
 ║   The glass feels alive.                                 ║
 ║   It breathes.
 It refracts.
-It responds.                 ║ ║                                                          ║
+It responds.                 ║ ║   Now it caustics.
+Now it tilts.
+Now it knows physics.   ║ ║                                                          ║ ╚══════════════════════════════════════════════════════════╝
-╚══════════════════════════════════════════════════════════╝
 ```